How we use satellite data

 - Casey and Davis stations in Antarctica.

-The Bureau owns and operates 5 ground stations.
 We are also part of the Australian National Ground Segment Technical Team.
 This is a partnership with:

 - Geoscience Australia